tibicen/meshroom2blender/README.md

 # meshroom2blender
-Blender importer of meshroom datafiles: cameras, images, sparse pointcloud and obj's.
+[Blender](https://www.blender.org/) importer of [AliceVision Meshroom](https://alicevision.github.io/#meshroom) datafiles: cameras, images, sparse pointcloud and obj's.

 Basic implementation of meshroom importer.
 If you have sphisticated node three it will use only the first nodes from the file.
 Addon assumes you did compute each stages/nodes, and the output is same.